 Anyone who inherits, or who is gifted assets or rights in Spain, is liable to pay ISD, whether they reside in Spain or not.

 The liabilities are different depending on the inheritors residency status:

-A residents liability arises under a personal obligation on the basis that they are a fiscal resident and tax payer in Spain.
+A resident has a liability arises under a personal obligation on the basis that they are generally subject to tax in Spain.

 Non-residents are liable under a real obligation, where assets or rights inherited/gifted are in Spain, e.g. a house.

 The actual rate of tax varies from one autonomous region to the next, and is progressive, typically ranging from 0.2% up to a 2.5% depending on the total value of the worldwide assets.
-Some regions top rates are higher, Andalucia has the highest top rate of Wealth Tax in Spain at 3.03%.
+Some regions top rates are higher.

 Some assets are exempt from the wealth tax, for example, small owner managed companies and certain types of family businesses and business assets.

 There is no Wealth Tax in the regions of Madrid and Andalucia.